 In John 10:10, it says the devil, your enemy seeks to kill, steal and destroy.
 One of the devil’s strategies is to oppress you.
-Oppress means to weigh heavily upon; persecute.
+Oppress means to weight heavily upon; persecute.
 He uses people to persecute you.
 For example, if you stand against abortion, others may ridicule you for your stance.
 The devil also uses people to oppress you.
 For example, someone may reject and neglect you emotionally.
 Someone may physically abuse you.
 However, you can overcome and avoid oppression by discovering who you are in Christ, trusting (depending and relying) on God and His Word.

 When you receive God’s love, joy, and peace, and compassion, recognize and depend upon the Holy Spirit to operate in your life, and obey God’s Word.
 Then you can surely overcome any and all obstacles the devil throws in your way.